PrivateCoffee/transfer.coffee/README.md

 npm start
 ```

-3. Open your browser and navigate to `http://localhost:3000`.
+3. Open your browser and navigate to `http://localhost:8105` (or the URL you have configured in your reverse proxy)

 ## Usage